-Appendix A NCRP Leadership Council Motions and Direction
+- Appendix A NCRP Leadership Council Motions and Direction

-Appendix B NCRP Website Useful Links
+- Appendix B NCRP Website Useful Links

-Appendix C NCRP Policies
+- Appendix C NCRP Policies

-Appendix D NCRP Projects
+- Appendix D NCRP Projects

-Appendix E NCRP MoMU signatories
+- Appendix E NCRP MoMU signatories

-Appendix F NCIRWMP Memorandum of Mutual Understandings
+- Appendix F Tribal Representation Process

-i.
-BACKGROUND: NORTH COAST RESOURCE PARTNERSHIP HANDBOOK

 First developed in 2011, the North Coast Resource Partnership (NCRP) Policies and Procedures Handbook documents the history and approved institutional processes and protocols of the NCRP, including the governance structure, decision making process, technical review process, staff and consultant roles, NCRP mission, guiding principles, goals and objectives, project prioritization criteria, and all Leadership Council (LC) decisions and policies approved during NCRP quarterly meetings.
 The Handbook also lists projects identified and funded by the NCRP.
 The NCRP Handbook is a "living document" and is reviewed, updated and approved by the LC on an annual or as-needed basis.